-The “G” is followed by a number, which is a command to change geometry.
-For example, “G00” is a command for a rapid movement that moves the tool to part geometry at the maximum rate.
-Some examples of the G-code are G00, and it is for a rapid move to a specific coordinate position, and G01 for Linear feed move.
+The “G” is followed by a number, a command to change geometry.
+For example, “G00” is a command for rapid movement that moves the tool to part geometry at the maximum rate.
+Some examples of the G-code are G00, it is for a rapid move to a specific coordinate position, and G01, for a Linear feed move.
 These coordinates in G-code allow the CNC machine to perform consistently and flexibly to produce different parts.

 What is a CNC machine program?